 - Dried sloe leaves ‘are regarded as more like tea than any other substitute’ (The American Cyclopaedia, 1873)

 - Bran tea: Soak a cupful of bran overnight ‘in one quart of soft warm or cold water.
 The next day strain it and serve raw, or put it on to boil, simmer for one-half hour, then strain.
 Serve hot or cold. […] Hot bran tea with cream is excellent as a substitute for tea.
 It can be prepared without soaking.’
 (Scientific Feeding, 1914)

 Pour boiling water over fresh sweet vernal grass (anthoxanthum odoratum), let it steep for about 10 minutes.

-The sweet vernal grass has a nice coumarin smell, just like woodruff, the tea however doesn’t taste like woodruff tea.
-The vernal grass tea is terrible, not suitable as a tea substitute: it tastes fishy!
-It tastes just like hawthorn flowers or boiling hawthorn fruits smell.
+Sweet vernal grass has a nice coumarin smell, just like woodruff, the tea however doesn’t taste like woodruff tea.
+Vernal grass tea is terrible, not suitable as tea substitute: it tastes fishy!
+It tastes just like hawthorn flowers or like boiling hawthorn fruits smell!

 Meadow Hay Tea Recipe

-Boil up water with some meadow hay.
-I’ve used the hay which I’ve made last year.
-Let the tea steep for about 10 minutes.
+Bring water with some meadow hay to a boil.
+I used the hay which I’d made last year.
+Let the meadow hay tea steep for about 10 minutes.

 The tea tastes just like herbal tea.
-With soy creamer however, the hay tea tastes remotely like weak black tea.
+With soy creamer hay tea tastes remotely like weak black tea.

 - Artificial coffee beans, ‘molded in the shape of coffee beans and colored to represent either the green bean or the roasted bean as the case might be’ (Beverages And Their Adulteration Origin, Composition, Manufacture, Natural, Artificial, Fermented, Distilled, Alkaloidal And Fruit Juices, 1919)